CRC 901 - Ex-NKP GP30:

 The Queen City Tavern is the LM&M Railroad's open air concession car.
 The large baggage doors slide open on warmer days, so passengers can take in the breeze.

-The car was build as a kitchen car by American Car and Foundry Company (ACF) for the US Army in the 1960s.
+The car was build as a kitchen car by St. Louis Car Company for the US Army in the 1960s.
 The car was originally numbered USA 89687.
 The car was later sold to Amtrak and renumbered 1379.
 Amtrak converted 1379 into a baggage car and used it regularly until the late 1990s as a part of their "heritage" fleet.

 The LM&M Railroad also owns ex-Amtrak 1376.
 That former kitchen car is used a power car.
 It contains a 480v HEP generator that provides electricity for the passenger cars.